Musikhjälpen: Musikhjälpen 2014

-In an after-Musikhjälpen programme for the 2013 show on 29 May 2014 Sveriges Radio revealed that there would be a 2014 edition of the aid show.
-For the first time Musikhjälpen was held in Uppsala.
+After the broadcast of the 2013 edition, Sveriges Radio revealed there would be a 2014 edition.
+Musikhjälpen was held in Uppsala for the first time.
 The glass house stood at Stora torget between 8 and 14 December.

 Hosts for this year were the artist Linnea Henriksson, Swedish rapper Petter and radio presenter Kodjo Akolor.
 Travelling reporter for this edition was the blog- and TV-personality William Spetz, and destination for this year's travel was Mozambique.